Why WWIII Fears Won’t Stop This Bull Market

 Amber hinted at the positive future of industrial production above.
 I really believe that the megatrends that we have been telling you about for nearly four years are creating this lollapalooza effect where one megatrend accelerates the other which accelerates the next.

-I’m talking the Internet of Things (IoT), artificial intelligence (AI), block chain, precision medicine, new energy, fintech — I could go on and on and on.
+I’m talking the Internet of Things (IoT), artificial intelligence (AI), block chain, precision medicine, renewable energy, fintech — I could go on and on and on.
 This is creating the fourth industrial revolution.
 It’s happening right now.
 I believe the convergence of these megatrends is going to remake our country and eventually the world.

 If you want more details on it, make sure to check into my Bold Profits Daily.
 I will be focusing on this in the future.
 Also, if you want companies that are laser-focused on these kinds of opportunities and this kind of growth, you should consider a subscription to my Extreme Fortunes service where we look to get you in to companies at the ground level.